atomicapple0/cuda_scheduling_examiner_mirror/README.md

         with up to 3 integers, specifying a multi-dimensional grid size.>, "data_size": <Number.
 Required, but may be ignored.
 The input size, in bytes, for the benchmark.>,
+      "sm_mask": <Hexidecimal mask.
+Optional.
+Which TPCs this benchmark will not be permitted to run on.
+A bit set at index i indicates that TPC i should be disabled for this benchmark.
+May be prefixed with ~ to indicate that the mask should be inverted before application.
+Requires building with libsmctrl.
       "additional_info": <A JSON object of any format.
 Optional.
 This can be used to pass additional benchmark-specific configuration parameters.>, "max_iterations": <Number.
 Optional.
 If specified, overrides the default